NotAnIronman/CollectionLog/README.md

 ## FAQ
 * Q: Why are some kills on an NPC not showing in the log?
  A: You must first open a collection log for an NPC before you can populate it.
+ - Enable "auto add enemies" to fix this from happening

 * Q: How do I get rid of / reset a specific creature in my log?